It's the most wonderful time of the year—the season of pumpkin spice and everything nice.

 - Add the flour, cream of tartar, baking soda, baking powder, salt, spices to the butter/sugar mixture.
 Mix together with a rubber spatula or wooden smooth until a dough forms.

-- Use a medium cookie scoop to scoop out 2 tbsp of dough and roll into balls.
+- Use a medium cookie scoop to scoop out 2 tablespoon of dough and roll into balls.
 Mix together the remaining ½ cup of granulated sugar and 1 teaspoon of cinnamon.
 Roll each of the cookie dough balls in the cinnamon-sugar mixture and arrange onto the prepared baking sheets, about 2 inches apart.

 - Bake for 9-11 minutes or until the edges appear set and the centers are still soft.